Gross to Net MRP — The Formula Explained (With a Worked Example)

 How does safety stock affect gross to net calculations?

 Safety stock acts as a buffer in your gross to net calculations.
-After calculating your net requirements, you'll want to check that your remaining on-hand inventory (after production) stays above your safety stock threshold.
-If it doesn't, you'll need to order enough to cover both your net requirements and restore the safety buffer — otherwise you risk running out of materials mid-production run.
+After calculating your net requirements, check that your remaining on-hand inventory (after production) stays above your safety stock threshold.
+If it doesn't, order enough to cover both your net requirements and restore the buffer.
+Otherwise you risk running short mid-production run.

 Can small makers do gross to net MRP calculations without specialist software?

-Yes — a spreadsheet can handle the basic formula for a small product range.
+Yes, a spreadsheet handles the basic formula for a small product range.
 The challenge comes when you have many products, complex recipes, or multiple materials that appear across different items.
-At that point, tracking on-hand quantities, scheduled receipts, and safety stock levels manually becomes error-prone and time-consuming.
+At that point, tracking on-hand quantities, scheduled receipts, and safety stock manually becomes error-prone and time-consuming.
 Craftybase automates these calculations in real time, so you can see your net requirements at a glance without rebuilding formulas every time your stock changes.

 How Craftybase helps you track net requirements in real time

 Craftybase is an MRP software system designed specifically for small makers and manufacturing businesses.
-Rather than maintaining spreadsheets and manually working through gross to net calculations each time orders come in, Craftybase tracks your raw material stock levels in real time — so you always know exactly what you have on hand, what’s on order, and what you still need to source.
+Rather than maintaining spreadsheets and manually working through gross to net MRP calculations each time orders come in, Craftybase tracks your raw material stock levels in real time.
+You’ll always know exactly what you have on hand, what’s on order, and what you still need to source.

-When you create a recipe (bill of materials) in Craftybase for each of your products, the system can tell you immediately whether you have enough materials to fulfil an order, and flags when stock is dropping below your minimum levels.
+When you create a recipe (bill of materials) in Craftybase for each of your products, the system tells you immediately whether you have enough materials to fulfil an order, and flags when stock drops below your minimum levels.
 It handles the production planning maths so you can focus on making.

 We offer a free 14 day trial so you can try out our features for yourself.
 Why not sign up today and see how Craftybase can help your small manufacturing business?